Gunnvant/text_representation/index.Rmd

 So, how does the ability to do POS tagging or finding out Subject-Object relationships help us?
 Sample the sentences below

 1. I loved the camera in this mobile phone.
-But I hated the build quality
+But I hated the build quality.
 2. The beach has amazing views.
 Food is great.
-Drinks are even better and locals are friendly
+Drinks are even better and locals are friendly.

 Can you see how POS tagging be of any use here?
 Let's again go back to our lab and work with nlp_basic.ipynb